Saturday – June 25, 2016

-- Upgrade skills on the job through the Office of Corporate Learning.
+- Upgrade skills on the job through the Office of Workforce and Economic Development.

 - Take a personal enrichment class.

-- Get remedial education to qualify for college.
+- Get education in skills needed to qualify for college.

-- Earn your high school diploma, GED or HSED.
+- Earn your high school diploma through the Adult High School; or earn GED or HSED.

 While you receive a well-rounded education, you also work toward becoming a job-ready graduate.

 - You will receive hands-on training on industry-standard equipment and technology.